trak3r/rngesus/prompt.md

-- the tag pills on the randomizers index page should not be translucent
-- when a tag is selected it should not be blue since the rest of the site is black and white
+- the "No randomizers found" message should be in the same style as the card layout, perhaps to the right of the "new randomizer" card. impress me.

 ---